acamposc/daily-report/README.md

 # daily-report

-reads ga data in bq and sends a daily report to a discord channel
+reads ga data in bq and sends a daily report to a discord channel.